Virginia Counseling Degrees & Licenses

 Hampton University offers master’s-level concentrations in school counseling, student affairs/college student development, community mental health counseling, addictions counseling, and pastoral counseling.

 The master of arts in general counseling concentration is offered on campus and online; however, it does not meet Virginia requirements for Licensed Professional Counselor education.
-This overview of courses may instead be used for certification in Virginia as a Qualified Mental Health Provider.
+This overview of courses is meant to provide foundational curriculum for graduates and may instead be used for certification in Virginia as a Qualified Mental Health Provider.

 School counseling and student affairs/college student development are master of arts (MA) degrees that prepare students to work in a school setting.
 The master of arts in community mental health counseling prepares students to work in community agencies such as youth service agencies, career training programs, correctional institutions, and community counseling settings.
 The master of arts in pastoral counseling builds spiritual leaders with counseling skills and a non-denominational focus.